firefrei/docker-snapcast/README.md

 - AirPlay Classic/1 (via [shairport-sync](https://github.com/mikebrady/shairport-sync) with dbus- and avahi-daemon) as snapcast source
 - AirPlay 2 support (see docker image tags with suffix `-airplay2`)
 - Spotify (via [librespot](https://github.com/librespot-org/librespot) with avahi) as snapcast source
-- NGINX to provide a HTTPS-secured connection to the Snapweb UI/API (HTTP-only is directly provided by Snapcast) [optional]
+- Certificate generation to provide a HTTPS-secured connection to Snapcast and Snapweb UI/API
 - Configuration generator based on environment variables [optional]
 - Supervisord to manage and observe all processes in the container
 - A root-less container environment based on Alpine Linux